dmbarbour/glas/docs/GlasApps.md

 ## Filesystem

-Instead of an implicit global filesystem, a file path will be specified by two values: a static 'root' that is processed by the configuration, and a conventional file path relative to this root.
-Roots may refer to specific folders or filesystem-like services recognized by the runtime.

-An open file handle should be an abstract, linear, runtime-scoped type.
-The filesystem API can be close to conventional, except with more operations being asynchronous (awaiting commit) and more status values to represent pending operations.
+Instead of an implicit global filesystem, our configuration will specify multiple named roots.
+File access is always relative to a configured root.
+This provides a simple basis to sandbox applications.
+It's also convenient in context of mirroring that we don't start with an assumption of a global filesystem.

+The set of named roots is application and mirror specific.
+For example, to operate on "AppData", we'll first evaluate the configuration for each mirror whether it has paths for "AppData".
+This can be cached.
+In the simplest cases, at most one mirror reports a path, likely the origin mirror.
+Otherwise, behavior may depend on the operation and mirroring flags.
+We could read from one location non-deterministically, or write to multiple locations concurrently, or simply abort due to ambiguity.

+Also, although we can support conventional streaming APIs on files, support for patch-based APIs would better support multiple users in the absence of a transactional filesystem.
+It's something to consider.
+Of course, a transactional filesystem would also be very nice, but would require significant redesigns.

+*Note:* An open file handle should be an abstract, linear, and scoped to the runtime.
+There may be a period between 'open' and commit where we buffer some writes even before we receive feedback on potential permissions issues.
+But by buffering writes, we could save ourselves a transaction in most cases.

 ## Network